-We only make treasury deposits with banks and financial institutions that have received approval from our Executive Credit and Risk Committee (or their authorized delegates).
+We only make treasury deposits with banks and financial institutions that have received approval from our ERCC (or their authorized delegates).
 These deposits are also subject to counterparty limits with respect to concentration and maturity.

 Our exposure to customer and counterparty transactions and balances is managed through our credit policies and, where appropriate, the use of initial and variation margin credit limits, in conjunction with position limits for all customers and counterparties.
 These exposures are monitored both intraday and overnight.
-The limits are set by our Executive Credit and Risk Committee (or their authorized delegates) through a formalized process.
+The limits are set by our ERCC (or their authorized delegates) through a formalized process.

-We have received collateral in respect of our derivative assets during the years ended December 31, 2023 and 2022, amounting to \$184.5 million and \$263.0 million, respectively.
+We have received collateral in respect of our derivative assets during the year ended December 31, 2024, amounting to \$420.1 million from \$184.5 million for the year ended December 31, 2023.
 Collateral was recognized in amounts due to exchanges, clearing houses and other counterparties.